ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 | 128 | 128 | 16 |
 {: caption="Examples of how application I/O size and IOPS affect the throughput" caption-side="top"}

 In these examples, your performance caps are 1000 IOPS or 16 MBps throughput.
 You can achieve maximum IOPS when you use smaller I/O sizes, but throughput is less than what the volume can handle.

-The following example shows how throughput decreases for smaller average I/O sizes, when max IOPS is maintained.
+The following example shows how throughput decreases for smaller average I/O sizes, when the IOPS values are the same.

 * 16 KB * 6000 IOPS == ~94 MBps
 * 8 KB * 6000 IOPS == ~47 MBps